 The managing director will assign the application to an appeals coordinator for review and recommendation.

-After the review is complete, the managing director will issue a written notice of his or her decision to the applicant.
+After the review is complete, the managing director will issue a written notice of their decision to the applicant.

-If the minister wishes, the applicant’s appeal may be referred to the MGB for a recommendation.
-If the minister refers a matter to the MGB, the MGB will:
+If the minister wishes, the applicant’s appeal may be referred to the Tribunal for a recommendation.
+If the minister refers a matter to the Tribunal, the Tribunal will:

 - notify the applicant it has received the request